The Role of Feature Interactions in Graph-based Tabular Deep Learning: Results of structure-aware learning in GTDL

 Furthermore, the benefit of incorporating the true graph increases by reducing the number of training samples.
 When ample data is available, models benefit less from incorporating the graph structure correctly, but when data is scarce, leveraging the graph structure improves the predictions.
 This is in line with the general notion of geometric deep learning, where symmetries in the data are used to improve the learning process \citep{bronsteinGeometricDeepLearning2021}.
-When data is scarce, symmetries in the data are useful.
-However, when data is abundant, the model does not have to rely on symmetries in the data.
+When data is scarce, explicitly incorporating the symmetries from the data into the model is beneficial.
+However, an abundance of data facilitates an implicit learning of these symmetries \citep{marchettiHarmonicsLearningUniversal2024}, reducing the benefit of explicitly incorporating them.

-\paragraph{Node-level versus graph-level models.} In \cref{fig:results_r2score}, not all models benefit from pruning the graph.
-For \fignn, the pruned and fully connected graphs have similar performance.
-This could be because \fignn treats the task of predicting the target feature on a graph-level task, while the other models have a target token and treat it as a node-level task.
-As an example, we adapt the architecture from \tg, which is by default a node-level model, to a graph-level model.
-Results on the predictive performance are shown in \cref{fig:node_graph_level}.
-The graph-level model benefits less from pruning the graph than the node-level model.
-This indicates that the node-level models are more sensitive to the graph structure than the graph-level models.
+This observation holds when increasing the number of training samples up to $10^5$ samples, discussed in \cref{sec:results_ntrain}.

 \insertbib

 \glsreset{pgm} \glsreset{gtdl}